About / Organization

-The Office for Coastal Management was established in 2014 when NOAA integrated the Coastal Services Center and the Office of Ocean and Coastal Resource Management.
-Dr. Jeff Payne is the Senior Executive Service director for the office, and under his leadership, the nation’s coastal management activities are coordinated to address the significant challenges affecting our coastal communities.
-All activities focus on constituent needs, creativity, effectiveness, and a commitment to a partnership approach to doing business.
+Dr. Jeff Payne is the Senior Executive Service director of the NOAA Office for Coastal Management.
+Under his leadership, the nation’s coastal management activities are coordinated to address the significant challenges affecting our coastal communities.
+All activities focus on constituent needs, creativity, effectiveness, equitable service delivery, and a commitment to a partnership approach to doing business.

-Payne is well respected among coastal and ocean science and management practitioners and serves as a subject matter expert on natural resource, community resilience, and climate adaptation issues.
-His current interagency appointments include the Federal Floodplain Management Task Force, Recovery Support Function Leadership Group, Mitigation Framework Leadership Group, Subcommittee on Ocean Science and Technology, and U.S.-Mexico Good Neighbor Environmental Board.
+Payne is well respected among coastal and ocean science and management practitioners and serves as a subject matter expert on natural resource, community resilience, service equity, and climate adaptation issues.
+His current interagency leadership appointments include the Science for Disaster Reduction Working Group, Flood Resilience Interagency Working Group, Federal Floodplain Management Task Force, Recovery Support Function Leadership Group, Mitigation Framework Leadership Group, and U.S.-Mexico Good Neighbor Environmental Board Federal Advisory Committee.

 Payne received a doctorate in geophysical oceanography from Texas A&M University and a bachelor’s degree in geology from West Virginia University.
 While at Texas A&M, he was employed by the Geodynamics Research Institute as a research associate.
 Payne has conducted extensive ship-based geological and geophysical research and consulting work, with 380 days logged at sea.
 He has published on multiple scientific, technical, coastal management, and public policy topics.